oxidize-rb/yard-rustdoc/README.md

 # YARD::Rustdoc

 YARD plugin for documenting Magnus-based Rust gems.
-Supports writing class documentation on Struct and method documentation on Struct methods.
+Supports writing class documentation on Struct and Enums, and method documentation on Struct and Enum methods.

 ## Installation